JessCG/Outreach_CodingAndWaves/README.md

 For those not familiar with GitHub, the best way to get started with this material is to navigate to the Outreach_CodingAndWaves folder, then click on the green button "Clone or download" to the right of the screen, then "Download ZIP".
 This will download all the files and folders to your computer.
+The zipped package is ~310 MB and will take a few minutes to download.

 Instructors, teachers or students wanting to use the activities provided are encouraged to read Coding Activities - Instructor Information.
 Very little to no